 TAC Local Government Grant Program

-The TAC and its road safety partners recognise the importance of Local Governments in road safety and supporting local road safety programs.
-Local Governments are a key contributor to the achievement of road safety targets across the State.
+The TAC and our road safety partners recognise the important role Local Governments play in road safety and they are key contributors to achieving road safety targets across the State.
 Local Governments are well-placed to identify specific problems, especially for walking and cycling, and to develop and implement solutions.

 This grant program provides funding opportunities for Local Governments to support projects that have the potential to reduce, and where possible eliminate, the likelihood of death and serious injury for pedestrians and cyclists in their local area.

 The focus of the 2021 Local Government Grant Program is on local road safety analysis and infrastructure projects that consider Safe System principles, and focus on reducing exposure, as well as the likelihood and severity, of fatal and serious injury crashes for pedestrians and cyclists.